ArastoSahbaei/codic-education-server/README.md

 PRs accepted from contributors.

-Do not push to master!
-Always create a new branch that you can commit and push to.
+You cannot push to master.
+The master branch is locked during development so you will need to create a new branch that you can commit and push to.
 After pushing your commits to your branch, you can create a PR.